shmorri/docs-casa-prod/docs/source/administration/installation.md

 **[Install Gluu 3.1.6](https://gluu.org/docs/ce/3.1.6/installation-guide/)**

-In addition, make sure your instance meets the following requirements:
+### VM requirments

-- At least **1GB of additional RAM** on the server or VM in addition to [Gluu Server system requirements](https://gluu.org/docs/ce/3.1.6/installation-guide/#system-requirements)
+Make sure your VM or server has at least **1GB of additional RAM** on top of the [Gluu Server system requirements](https://gluu.org/docs/ce/3.1.6/installation-guide/#system-requirements)

-- Enable Dynamic Client Registration: in your Gluu Server admin UI ("oxTrust"), navigate to `Configuration` > `JSON Configuration` > `oxAuth configuration`, find the `dynamicRegistrationEnabled` property, and confirm it is set to `true`.

-    !!!
-Note
+### Configuration requirements

-        Dynamic client registration can be turned off after Casa installation, as needed.
+- Dynamic client registration should be enabled in your Gluu Server before proceeding with Casa installation.
+After installation, dynamic client registration can be turned off as needed.
+[Read the docs](https://gluu.org/docs/ce/admin-guide/openid-connect/#dynamic-client-registration).

 - If your Gluu Server 3.1.6 was upgraded from 2.4.4, ensure the `uma_protection` scope is allowed for dynamic registration in oxTrust.

+### User requirements
+Casa shares the Gluu Server's data, so any user with an account in the Gluu Server will have an account in Casa.
+There are two types of users in Gluu Casa:

+- **Admin users**: Any user in the `Managers Group` in the corresponding Gluu Server.
+Admin users have access to the Casa [admin console](./administration/admin-console.md).

+- **Regular users**: Any other user in the Gluu Server.
+All users can manage their 2FA credentials, as outlined in the [user guide](./user-guide.md).

+Make sure you have an admin user before proceeding with Casa installation.

 ## Installation via Linux Packages
 Casa is distributed as part of the Gluu Server extensions bundle.
 Follow the instructions according to your underlying OS.

 !!!
 Warning